spring-guides/gs-managing-transactions/README.md

 <a name="initial"></a>
 Create a booking service
 ------------------------
-To kick things off, you first need to create a JDBC-based service that books people into the system by name.
-For that, you create a `BookingService`.
+First, use the `BookingService` class to create a JDBC-based service that books people into the system by name.

 `src/main/java/hello/BookingService.java`
 ```java